 12" @ 33rpm = approx 18mins

-Each order comes with free blank white adhesive labels.
+Each order of standard sized discs come with free blank white adhesive labels.
 I can attach these if required, or I can leave them unattached for you to print onto at home before applying to the record.
 Easy enough to apply - place the record on the record deck, place the sticker over the spindle, and lovingly smooth it flat.

 You don't offer label printing ?